thomasangelop/React-Feedback-App/README.md

-# Feedback Portal App Build In React
+# Feedback Portal App Built In React

 This is a feedback app build in React.
 It takes input on 4 pages, tells the user their progress and then posts the input to a database.
 There is also an admin portal showing all feedback and has the option to delete feedback from the database.